AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 You can also make some gold by playing [Triple Triad](https://www.nexusmods.com/skyrimspecialedition/mods/42522), but that will require an initial investment to buy the board and cards.

 ## Survival and needs
-Tahrovin Grit uses [Sunhelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414) and a stripped-down version of [Campsite](https://www.nexusmods.com/skyrimspecialedition/mods/22353) for its Survival elements.
+Spirit of Grit uses [Sunhelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414) and a stripped-down version of [Campsite](https://www.nexusmods.com/skyrimspecialedition/mods/22353) for its Survival elements.
 Eat, drink and sleep regularly to keep yourself in top condition, and avoid staying out in the cold too long without adequate protection.
 Buy or craft a tent at a tanning rack to sleep out in the wild - but be wary of night ambushes from [Sands of Time Sleeping Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/8257) !

 If you have enough firewood in your inventory, you can use it by selecting it in your inventory to create campfires and warm yourself up.
 By setting a tent near trees, you may turn it into a Wood-chopping tent and get some more firewood for your campfire, but make sure you have a Woodcutter's axe to chop the wood !